mlcommons/ck/README.md

  $ ck.access('load kernel default')

-Now, you can use CK to pull various public CK repositories (code and data shared as reusable components via GITHUB or BitBucket) and run shared experimental workflows (for example, to crowd-benchmark and autotune programs, build predictive models of performance, analyze representative benchmarks and data sets, install missing tools, ...).
+Now, you can use CK to pull various public CK repositories (code and data shared as reusable components via GitHub or Bitbucket) and run shared experimental workflows (for example, to crowd-benchmark and autotune programs, build predictive models of performance, analyze representative benchmarks and data sets, install missing tools, ...).